-Figure 63.
+Figure 60.
 Storage Policy Based Management (SPBM) concept

-Note: The virtual volume functionality is supported only by the IBM XIV (11.5.1 or later) and storage systems that run IBM Spectrum Virtualize (7.6 or later).
+Note: The virtual volume functionality is supported only by storage systems that run IBM Spectrum Virtualize (7.6 or later).

 Managing and monitoring VASA access

 You can control and monitor the utilization of the IBM Storage Provider for VMware VASA, which is part of the IBM Spectrum Connect solution.